Jeff-Haas/qupath_utils/pages/test_message.md

 Press Enter again and you should see "Wow that was easy!" pop up as a message in the Telegram app.

-Python is now configured to send messages to Telegram.
+This shows that Python is now configured to send messages to Telegram.